Sunscreens

 The FDA has not said these chemicals are unsafe but has asked the industry to provide additional information on 12 sunscreen ingredients to validate their safety and effectiveness.

 The European Commission is also investigating whether some sunscreen chemicals have endocrine-disrupting properties.
-It has asked for scientific data on 14 chemicals and published scientific opinions on four to date.
+It has asked for scientific data on 14 chemicals and published some scientific opinions to date.

 A spokesperson for NZDSI said UV radiation is the major contributor to skin ageing and cancers.
 “Sunscreens are an important part of sun protection.
 They can be used safely, and their benefits far outweigh the small chance of side effects.
 By covering up more, less sunscreen is required, further reducing any risk of chemical absorption.”